menu

 Demographics

-In terms of college education, Casey - Martinsville is nearly on par with the US average for all cities of 21.84%: 18.73% of adults 25 and older in Casey - Martinsville have a bachelor's degree or advanced degree.
+The percentage of adults in Casey - Martinsville who are college-educated is close to the national average for all communities of 21.84%: 18.73% of the adults in Casey - Martinsville have a bachelor's degree or advanced degree.

 The people who call Casey - Martinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Casey - Martinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Casey - Martinsville include German, English, Irish, Dutch, and European.